 How Much Inventory Should I Buy?

 Knowing how much begins with reviewing your current inventory and recent orders.
 Consider questions such as how many times did you run short and what is your average party size?
 Factor in your top requested pieces as well as which items tend to rent in bulk versus individually.
-Track your trends and let past customer habits help you determine what to do next.
+Track your trends in an event inventory list and let past customer habits help you determine what to do next.

 Knowing the average size of your events essential to the ordering process.
 You need to have enough inventory on hand to fulfill your average order, as well as a reasonable number of replacement items to account for common breakage.
 Review your inventory annually as well as your events to determine if you need to increase any items.
 Also, do a careful ROI analysis for everything in your inventory and decide if it is time to retire anything that is no longer paying for itself.